Gunstro/megamvx/README.md

 # megamvx
 Core design and documentation hub for the MegatonCities MVX PWA platform.
+We refer to the patform as the "MAST-Technology Platform".
+"In the MegatonMVX system, we use the MAST framework.
+Think of it as the mast of a yacht.
+It's the central pillar that everything else is built upon.
+It supports the sails of our being and our stories/journey allowing us to harness the winds of creativity, and gives us the stability to navigate the vast and often chaotic seas of the multiverse.
+Without a strong mast, the ship goes nowhere.
+With MAST, we can journey anywhere."

 # MegatonCities MVX - Project Master Plan

 A comprehensive PWA platform for financial independence through structured commissions, geographic ownership, and community building.